ICC prosecutor seeks Gaddafi son's surrender

 "The question is to what extent these countries are ready to manage the pressure that will be put on them by an ICC transfer as it will have implications for them with other African countries," said Damien Helly at the European Union Institute for Security Studies.

-The African Union has criticized the ICC's focus on Africa and has opposed the arrest warrant for Sudan's Bashir, who has traveled to ICC member states Malawi, Chad, Kenya and Djibouti in the past without being arrested.
+The African Union has criticised the ICC's focus on Africa and has opposed the arrest warrant for Sudan's Bashir, who has travelled to ICC member states Malawi, Chad, Kenya and Djibouti in the past without being arrested.

 Helly questioned whether Saif al-Islam was "desperately trying to save his life" or whether his offer to surrender was a way of buying time or bargaining to improve his situation.

-The detention center, in a leafy residential neighborhood of The Hague, is next to an old prison where Dutch resistance fighters were imprisoned by the Nazis.
+The detention centre, in a leafy residential neighbourhood of The Hague, is next to an old prison where Dutch resistance fighters were imprisoned by the Nazis.

-Inmates stay in single-occupant cells about 10 square meters, where they can watch TV, read or work on their cases.
+Inmates stay in single-occupant cells about 10 square metres, where they can watch TV, read or work on their cases.

 Each cell in the ICC wing contains a bed, desk, bookshelves, a cupboard, toilet, hand basin and a telephone, although calls are placed by the centre's staff.